github/docs/content/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors.md

 You can create default contribution guidelines for your organization or personal account.
 For more information, see "[AUTOTITLE](/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)."

-{% tip %}
+> [!TIP]

-**Tip:** Repository maintainers can set specific guidelines for issues by creating an issue or pull request template for the repository.
+> Repository maintainers can set specific guidelines for issues by creating an issue or pull request template for the repository.
 For more information, see "[AUTOTITLE](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates)."

-{% endtip %}

 ## Adding a _CONTRIBUTING_ file